ndmitchell/record-dot-preprocessor/proposal/0000-record-dot-syntax.md

 # Record Dot Syntax

-The "dot operator" for record field selection is absolutely ubiquitous in modern programming languages.
-Here, we propose a language extension `RecordDotSyntax` that extends Haskell to support record field access via '.' syntax.
+Records in Haskell are [widely recognised](https://www.yesodweb.com/blog/2011/09/limitations-of-haskell) as being under-powered, with duplicate field names being particularly troublesome.
+We propose a new language extension `RecordDotSyntax` that provides syntactic sugar to make the features introduced in [the `HasField` proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0158-record-set-field.rst) more accessible, improving the user experience.

 ## Motivation

-Languages that enable projection of a record component via '.' include Fortran, Ada, Pascal, C, C++, Java, OCaml, Erlang, Python and many, many more.
-The sheer prevalence of this notation is an overwhelming indicator that it suits the semantic of accessing an aggregate remarkably well.
-The absence of this syntax in Haskell, though non-critical and well meaning gives rise to a "principle of least surprise" violation for newcomers.

-This proposal enables record field access via '.' in Haskell.
-The essence of this proposal is that `a.b` will get the `b` field from the `a` record and many different datatypes can have a `b` field.

-Here's a basic example of what is on offer:
+In almost every programing language we write `a.b` to mean the `b` field of the `a` record expression.
+In Haskell that becomes `b a`, and even then, only works if there is only one `b` in scope.
+Haskell programmers have struggled with this weakness, variously putting each record in a separate module with qualified imports, or prefixing record fields with the type name.
+We propose bringing `a.b` to Haskell, which works regardless of how many `b` fields are in scope.
+Here's a simple example of what is on offer:

 ```haskell
 {-# LANGUAGE RecordDotSyntax #-}